Policies and Procedures

 Online safety training is provided on an annual basis and will be included in our Staff Induction.

-Parents and Carers will be supported to develop knowledge of on line safety issues through our newsletters and notice boards.
-Family’s will be encouraged to talk about any concerns and will be signposted to appropriate sources for support.
+Parents and Carers will be supported to develop knowledge of online safety issues through our newsletters and notice boards.
+Families will be encouraged to talk about any concerns and will be signposted to appropriate sources for support.

-Designated Person for Child Protection at Sunflowers Are-
+Designated Person for Safeguarding and Child Protection at Sunflowers Are-

 Maxine Neale